psychemedia/storytelling-notes/butterball.md

 Next day the old wife sat and baked again, and her dog began to bark just as he did the day before.

 "Run out.
-Buttercup, my boy," said she, " and see what Goldtooth is barking at."
+Buttercup, my boy," said she, "and see what Goldtooth is barking at."

-"Well, I never!" cried Buttercup, as soon as he got out; " if there isn't that ugly old beast coming again with her head under her arm, and a great sack at her back."
+"Well, I never!" cried Buttercup, as soon as he got out; "if there isn't that ugly old beast coming again with her head under her arm, and a great sack at her back."

 "Under the kneading-trough with you and hide," said his mother.

-"Good day!" said the hag, " is your Buttercup at home to-day?"
+"Good day!" said the hag, "is your Buttercup at home to-day?"

 "I'm sorry to say he isn't," said his mother; "he's out in the wood with his father shooting ptarmigan."

-"What a bore," said the hag; " here I have a beautiful little silver spoon I want to give him."
+"What a bore," said the hag; "here I have a beautiful little silver spoon I want to give him."

 "Pip, pip I here I am," said Buttercup, and crept out.